Website loading time is crucial in determining whether visitors will stay on your website or abandon it.

 – Try to review your work with a fresh mind and don’t rely on your first impressions of what you wrote

 23. Avoid Uploading Videos Directly

-Rather than uploading videos straight away to your website, consider using services like YouTube, Vimeo, etc., as that impacts your page speed.
+Rather than uploading videos straight away to your website.
+That impacts your page speed.